Creates an aggregation matrix for blockwise aggregation, with optional weighting.

 A (sparse) matrix

 integer vector; block information.
-If NULL
+If NULL,

-is used, where block_len
+rep(1L, block_len) is used, where block_len is determined by

-.
+length(log_weights))) or length(weights))).
 A single scalar is also

 repeated to a vector of corresponding length to the weights. 'character'

-input is converted to integer with as.integer(factor(block))
+input is converted to integer with as.integer(factor(block)) (from

 Optional weight vector

-vector.
-Overrides weights
+Optional log(weights) vector.
+Overrides weights when

 non-NULL.

-, normalise the weights by sum(weights)
+logical; If TRUE, normalise the weights by sum(weights)

-within each block.
+or sum(exp(log_weights)) within each block.

 Default: FALSE